fahimtq1/fahimtq1/README.md

 # Hi there 👋

-I'm a former Physics student with experience in Python, machine learning, and devops.
+I'm Fahim, a former Physics student with experience in Python, machine learning, and devops.
 My long-term goal is to become a solutions architect, and I'm working towards this by expanding my knowledge in the areas of cloud engineering, machine learning, and devops.

 ## About Me